1. Main points

 Reasons for revisions to construction output in this release

-This release contains revisions to construction output estimates from January 2024 onwards, and is consistent with the National Accounts Revisions Policy.
+This release contains revisions from October 2025 onwards and is consistent with the National Accounts Revisions Policy.
 Revisions in this release are a result of:

 revisions in the nominal data; this includes revisions to the survey data